The-Animals-are-Starving/the-animals-are-starving/Documentation/M3_Requirements_and_Design.md

 ### **4.7.
 Non-Functional Requirements Design**
 1. [**Accessibility**](#nfr1)
     - **Validation**:
 The app will support multiple languages, clear navigation, large readable fonts, high-contrast visuals, and intuitive icons to ensure accessibility for users with varying abilities.
-Key features will be easily accessible from the main screen or through shortcuts for a seamless experience.
+Any action that can be taken should take no more than 3 clicks.
 2. [**Ease of Use**](#nfr2)
-    - **Validation**: The app will have easy to access endpoints and optimized algorithms that allow concurrent requests.
+    - **Validation**: The app will have easy to access endpoints and optimized algorithms that allow up to 100 concurrent requests with response times below 2 seconds.
+See 3.5 for justification of values.

 ### **4.8.
 Main Project Complexity Design**